 In addition, a small study found that student athletes who incurred a concussion during their season had lower neck strength than their unconcussed teammates.
 To expand on this, our study seeks to find out how well a neck strengthening routine can reduce the risk of concussion in student athletes.
 In this study, both male and female student athletes, ages 12-23, from a variety of sports including contact sports like football and hockey as well as non-contact sports like tennis and cross country, will follow a simple neck strengthening program over the course of 1-3 years.
 Neck strength measurements will be done periodically, and whenever a subject gets a concussion, severity and duration will be recorded.

 So far, we have collected baseline data on 196 athletes, and as expected, have found males have greater neck strength than females, and neck STRENGTH generally increases with age.
 More time is needed to find a consistent trend, but within our study population, 16 concussions have been reported.
 This means only 8% of our athletes have had a concussion so far, which is lower than the 11% generally reported as “normal”.
-Our study is still in its first year, but we hope to continue finding lower rates within our strong necked athlete.
+Our study is still in its first year, but we hope to continue finding lower rates within our strong necked athletes.

 find out more here: www.samadanilab.com